Skip to main content

 Further evaluation is required for recurrent pericarditis resistant to conventional therapy or for manifestations of systemic disease.

-3. Arias-Santiago, Salvador
+3. Arias-santiago, Salvador

 1. You have access